ycpcs/cs320-spring2018/labs/lab06.md

 Using **TitleQuery** as a model, write your own programs (separate classes with main() methods) to do the following:

-1. Find all books written by the author whose last name is specified by the user.
+1. Create class **AuthorQuery** that find all books written by the author whose last name is specified by the user.
 Return the books in the same form as the **TitleQuery** program.

-2. Given the full (first and last) name of an author, a title, an ISBN, and a publish year, insert the book into the database.
+2. Create class **InsertBook**: Given the full (first and last) name of an author, a title, an ISBN, and a publish year, insert the book into the database.
 The program should add a new tuple to the **authors** table if the author doesn't already exist.
-If the author does exist already, the program should use that author's **author\_id**.
-Use the SQL **insert** statement to insert the new tuple(s).  **NOTE:**  This is the same set of SQL queries as the the third problem in Lab05.
-You are welcome to reuse your code for that solution.
+If the author already exists, the program should use that author's **author\_id**.
+Use the SQL **insert** statement to insert the new tuple(s).  **NOTE:**  This is the same set of SQL queries as the third problem in [Lab 5](lab05.html).
+You are welcome to reuse your code from that solution.

 ## Hints